 Hello, and thank you for visiting my portfolio!
 My name is Melissa Eleftherion Carr.
 I work as a Teen & Adult Services Librarian with Mendocino County Libraries – creating, developing and implementing programming & services for teens and adults.
 Like a lot of librarians, I wear many hats – reference, reader’s advisory, collection development, outreach, publicity, marketing, project management, circulation, food service… whatever it takes.
 It’s the best job in the world.

 I’m also a poet.
-My work has been collected in various forms and fragments including journals, anthologies, and six chapbooks: huminsect (dancing girl press, 2013), prism maps (dusie kollektiv), Pigtail Duty (dancing girl press, 2015), the leaves the leaves (poems-for-all, 2018), abalone (poems-for-all, 2018), & green glass asterisms (poems-for-all, 2018).
-My poems have been published in over sixty journals and anthologies, and have recently appeared in Entropy, Flag+Void, Lunch Ticket, Pith, Queen Mob’s Teahouse, & Vector Press.
+My work has been collected in various forms and fragments including journals, anthologies, and seven chapbooks: huminsect (dancing girl press, 2013), prism maps (dusie kollektiv), Pigtail Duty (dancing girl press, 2015), the leaves the leaves (poems-for-all, 2018), abalone (poems-for-all, 2018), green glass asterisms (poems-for-all, 2018) & little ditch (forthcoming from above/ground press, 2018).
+My poems have been published in over seventy journals and anthologies, including Entropy, Flag+Void, Lunch Ticket, Pith, Queen Mob’s Teahouse, & Vector Press.

-My first full-length collection, field guide to autobiography, was published by (now-defunct) H_NGM_N Books in April 2017, and is currently seeking a new publisher due to the press’ folding.
+My first full-length collection, field guide to autobiography, has a new home & will be published by The Operating System in 2018.
 The book explores the inter-relatedness of various species through accreted fragments toward autobiography.
 How does a person begin to enumerate the many fragments & fractals that comprise a life? field guide to autobiography is an attempt at memoir through the lens of various animals & minerals including katydids, wrens, abalone shells, and apple trees.

 The Poetry Center Chapbook Exchange is a community-curated archive I created and developed for poets to convene, correspond, and collaborate via the currency of the poetry community: chapbooks.
 This cooperative model has facilitated the compilation of a diverse and innovative collection of poetry chapbooks for public access.
 We began by inviting a select group of core contributors, and have grown our collection in just a few months to comprise 30+ chapbooks freely available on the web.
 A paper chronicling the project was recently published in the peer-reviewed Journal of Electronic Resources Librarianship (JERL).
 You can also read more about the chapbook exchange here and here.
 Contact me at melissa dot eleftherion dot gmail dot com if you’d like to contribute a chapbook to our collection, or gain special access to the collection as a researcher.